farirpgs/fari-games/_games/charge-rpg.md

 The Loot Asset is an additional mechanic that gives you the chance to find good loot that will have a mechanical impact on the game when you scavenge a place.

-After a conflict between multiple parties is resolved or when the general tension in a scene is reduced, you can do a `Fortune Roll` with `Survey` to find good loot or to scavenge the place.
+After a conflict between multiple parties is resolved or when the general tension in a scene is reduced, you can do a `Fortune Roll` with `Notice` to find good loot or to scavenge the place.

 - On a `6`, you create `1 Asset`.
 - On a `66`, you create `2 Assets`.